 Medicare Advantage is the mysterious Medicare Part C we mentioned above.
 Advantage Plans are delivered through private insurance companies and include traditional Medicare Plans A & B plus other benefits.
 Like most health plans they pay for doctor visits, labs, surgery, etc. after a co-pay.
-The plans can vary from state to state and may offer HMO or PPO networks along with yearly limits and out-of-pocket limits for doctors willing to accept your coverage.
+The plans can vary from state to state and may offer HMO or PPO networks along with yearly max out-of-pocket limits for doctors willing to accept your coverage.

 This Medicare Supplement Plans vs Medicare Advantage Chart gives a quick side by side breakdown of the differences: